 And then there’s the problem that pharmacies aren’t open on a Sunday.
 That would be fine if you were able to buy medicine elsewhere, but if you suddenly get a migraine on a Sunday, you’re really going to struggle to find anything to help.

-8. You don't get public holidays replaced if they fall on the weekend
+8. Not replacing public holidays if they fall on a weekend

 In most European countries, if Christmas falls on a Sunday, you'll get Tuesday off as compensation.
 But not in Germany.
 Here, if the public holiday falls on the weekend that's just bad luck.
 And strangely, polling shows that most Germans think this is the way it should be.